Home / Blog / 28% Spike in Data Center Construction Spending: What Estimators Need to Know

 Why Speed Wins in Data Centers

 Speed isn’t just about meeting deadlines—it’s about winning more bids.
-A case study from AECOM showed that AI-powered tools saved their estimators 40 hours per bid.
+Industry case studies show that AI-powered tools can save estimators around 40 hours per bid.
 At $130/hour, that’s $5,200 saved per project.
 Multiply that by 8 bids/year, and you’re looking at $41,600 saved annually—per estimator.

 Now compare that to the cost of a tool like EstimateNext: $99/month.
 The math is brutal (in a good way).